Kaduna-Nzeogwu

 Kaduna Nzeogwu’s interview with the BBC in Kaduna, January 15, 1966.

 Nigeria made Nzeogwu.
 Nigeria killed Nzeogwu.
-Nigeria buried Nzeogwu and gave him full military honours.
+Nigeria buried Nzeogwu in full military honours.

 Despite being a bachelor, Kaduna Nzeogwu was never a womanizer nor was he a drunk.
 He believed in the country, Nigeria.
 But the Igbo, especially the Okpanam people, continue to suffer because of a bloody coup he was involved in and explicitly carried out.